noamelf/pycubator/slides/content/08-functions-and-functional-programing.md

 -   lambdas can have the same arguments as regular functions:
 `lambda arg, *args, named=val, **kwargs: ret`
 -   lambdas must be one-liners and do not support annotations
--   'syntatic suger' to pass short functions to other functions.
+-   'syntactic sugar' to pass short functions to other functions.

 --